2006 ICCCIA Conference

 historically significant industrial regions in the world.
 The Ironbridge Gorge,

-considered the birthplace of the Industrial Revolution, provided a meaningful
+widely regarded as the birthplace of the Industrial Revolution, provided a powerful

 gathering from across the globe.

-large-scale iron pours, gallery exhibitions, and collaborative projects unique to
+large-scale iron pours, gallery exhibitions, and collaborative projects uniquely

 Event Details

-• Hosted by: Ironbridge Gorge Museum Trust & partner institutions
+• Host Institutions: Ironbridge Gorge Museum Trust & partner organizations

 Highlights